ddadaal/next-typed-api-routes/README.md

 # next-typed-api-routes

-Write a `Schema` interface in your API route file, and the library gives you
+Write a `Schema` interface in your API route file, and you get

-- route parameters type check, completion and validation
+- route parameters validation and type completion
 - typed API clients
+- faster JSON response serialization

 all at one command!